Simplify Project Controlling with the KISS Principle in MOCO

 👉 Relevant KPIs instead of a flood of KPIs.

-👉 Clear visualizations instead of data jungles.
+👉 Clear visualizations instead of a sea of numbers.

 How to Achieve Simple but Effective Controlling